 Achieving a rapid diagnosis is more likely to improve long-term outcomes

-Quick action upon presentation of RMD symptoms is vital and symptoms should be assessed by a health professional, preferably a specialist rheumatologist, as early as possible to access appropriate treatment.
+Quick action upon presentation of RMD symptoms is vital.
+Symptoms should be assessed by a healthcare professional, preferably a specialist rheumatologist, as soon as possible to access appropriate treatment.
 Early medical treatment of inflammatory RMDs, particularly in the first 12 weeks, can prevent joint and organ damage, improving long-term outcomes, and the likelihood of achieving disease remission.
 Treatment choices should be a shared decision, made between the healthcare professional, the person with the condition and their family.

 Treating and managing RMDs